lukebertram/portfolio/README.md

 This project uses SASS to efficiently generate the final CSS stylesheet for the webpage.
 The CSS styling makes use of flexbox to position elements around the page and transitions/animations to add a bit of life to interactable elements.

+If you would like to work on the styling of this site, I recommend using the following command to set a SASS watch that will detect changes to your SCSS files and automatically re-compile them into CSS:

+`$ sass --watch scss:css`

 ### License